plone/training/mastering-plone/volto_overrides.rst

 This way visitors can see at a glance if they are looking at current or old news.

 This information is not shown by default.
-So you will need to customize the way that is used to render News Items.
+So you will need to customize the way that is used to render a News Item.

 The Volto component to render a News Item is in ``omelette/src/components/theme/View/NewsItemView.jsx`` (remember  chapter :ref:`volto_basics-label`?).